Floorp-Projects/Floorp/remote/doc/Security.md

 that there is no other mechanism for enabling the remote agent than by passing a command-line flag.

-It is our assumption that if an attacker has shell acccess to the user account, there is little we can do to prevent secrets from being accessed or leaked.
+It is our assumption that if an attacker has shell access to the user account, there is little we can do to prevent secrets from being accessed or leaked.